Herbert Croly

 Herbert David Croly (January 23, 1869 – May 17, 1930) was an intellectual leader of the progressive movement as an editor, political philosopher and a co-founder of the magazine The New Republic in early twentieth-century America.
 His political philosophy influenced many leading progressives including Theodore Roosevelt, Adolph Berle, as well as his close friends Judge Learned Hand and Supreme Court Justice Felix Frankfurter.

 His 1909 book The Promise of American Life looked to the constitutional liberalism as espoused by Alexander Hamilton, combined with the radical democracy of Thomas Jefferson.
 The book influenced contemporaneous progressive thought, shaping the ideas of many intellectuals and political leaders, including then ex-President Theodore Roosevelt.
 Calling themselves "The New Nationalists", Croly and Walter Weyl sought to remedy the relatively weak national institutions with a strong federal government.
 He promoted a strong army and navy and attacked pacifists who thought democracy at home and peace abroad was best served by keeping America weak.

 Croly was one of the founders of modern liberalism in the United States, especially through his books, essays and a highly influential magazine founded in 1914, The New Republic.
-In his 1914 book Progressive Democracy, Croly rejected the thesis that the liberal tradition in the United States was inhospitable to anti-capitalist alternatives.
+In his 1914 book Progressive Democracy, Croly rejected the thesis that the American liberal tradition was inhospitable to anti-capitalist alternatives.
 He drew from the American past a history of resistance to capitalist wage relations that was fundamentally liberal, and he reclaimed an idea that progressives had allowed to lapse—that working for wages was a lesser form of liberty.
 Increasingly skeptical of the capacity of social welfare legislation to remedy social ills, Croly argued that America's liberal promise could be redeemed only by syndicalist reforms involving workplace democracy.
+Though many have said his love of trusts and monopoly were directly contradictory to liberal syndicalism.
 His liberal goals were part of his commitment to American republicanism.

 Family

 Herbert Croly was born in Manhattan, New York City in 1869 to journalists Jane Cunningham Croly—better known by her pseudonym "Jenny June"—and David Goodman Croly.

-Jane Croly was a contributor to The New York Times, The Messenger, and The New York World.
+Jane Croly was a contributor to The New York Times, The Messenger, and the New York World.
 She was the editor of Demorest's Illustrated Monthly for 27 years.
 Jane Croly wrote only on the subject of women and published nine books in addition to her work as a journalist.
 She was one of the best-known women in America when Herbert Croly was born.

 David Croly worked as a reporter for the Evening Post and The New York Herald, as well as the editor of the New York World for 12 years.
 He was also a noted pamphleteer during Abraham Lincoln's presidency.

 Herbert Croly married Louise Emory on May 30, 1892.
 They remained married until Herbert Croly's death in 1930.
 They had no children.